buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] M.127
 {:.mb-0}
-- And a "direct, non-conceptual" experience of the truth,opposed to the mere "verbal" Dharma of the sutras.
+- And a "direct, non-conceptual" experience of the truth, opposed to the mere "verbal" Dharma of the sutras.

 [CBT] M.31
 {:.mb-0}